ViktorKuzmanov/Bar-plot-in-python/README.md

 I'm expecting to gain some interesting insights, that I didn't knew before.

-The subjects data is stored in .csv file.
 Also I colored bars based on if I have passed or failed the subject so far.